-A major goal of Mayor Menino's Growing Boston Greener initiative is to spread the benefits of tree planting - heat-island effect-reduction, water quality and air quality improvements, increase in property values - to all neighborhoods, especially those with a lower percentage of tree canopy cover, thus making it an environmental justice initiative.
+A major goal of the Parks Department's Urban Forestry Unit is to spread the benefits of tree planting - heat-island effect-reduction, water quality and air quality improvements, increase in well-being and property values - to all neighborhoods, especially those with a lower percentage of tree canopy cover, thus making it an environmental justice initiative.

 The other program the Parks Department has initiated over the last three years is the new lawn planting program.
 This program offers residents the option of having a tree planted on their property rather than in a sidewalk pit, provided the lawn planting adds to the streetscape (typically this means planting in the front lawn, or the yard with street frontage).
-This program was developed after the American's with Disabilities Act increased their minimum clearance for handicap accessibility from 3 feet to 4 feet, eliminating about 40% of the sidewalks in Boston from replanting (minimum 7-foot wide sidewalks are needed for street tree planting).
+This program was developed after the American's with Disabilities Act increased the minimum clearance for handicap accessibility from 3 feet to 4 feet, eliminating about 40% of the sidewalks in Boston from replanting (minimum 7-foot wide sidewalks are needed for street tree planting).
 By planting in a residential yard lawn, much more soil area and depth is available to the tree's roots, making such tree planting a more secure investment, as it increases the tree's viability and longevity.